 In the afternoon we visit the Thiksey monastery.
 Thiksey Gompa is the most picturesquely situated monastery in Ladakh, perched high on a hill above the Indus.
 Its buildings are arranged at various levels, leading up to the private apartments of the incarnate lamas on the summit.
 From here one commands a magnificent view of the valley.
 The gompa possesses a rich and beautiful collection of hundreds of hand-written or painted prayer books.
 A new temple contains a 15-meter tall Buddha statue, constructed in 1970 to commemorate a visit to Thiksey by the Dalai Lama.
 The statue, made of clay and covered with gold paint, is the largest Buddha figure in Ladakh and took four years to construct.
 Inside, the statue is filled with the Kandshur and the Tandshur - volumes of Buddhist canonical texts.
 The statue was made entirely by local craftsmen and represents Maitreya, ("compassion" in Sanskrit) the Buddha of the Future.
 The prophecy made of the Future Buddha is that the world will be undergoing such chaos that He will teach compassion to the people.

-Drive west today on the road to Kargil and Srinagar, generally following the Indus River.
-You pass through the small town of Nimmu – one of the most important in Ladakh, where the Zanskar river meets the Indus.
-After a little over an hour you head north on a road marked to Likir– one of Ladakh’s famous Buddhist monasteries.
-This is all snow leopard country.
-The landscape here is even bigger, more expansive and open.
+Today, you will be collected for another scenic drive, travelling westward on the road to Kargil and Srinagar, following the Indus River.
+You will pass through the small town of Nimmu – one of the most important settlements of Ladakh, where the Zanskar River meets the Indus.
+After a little over an hour you will head north on a road to Likir – one of Ladakh’s famous Buddhist monasteries.
+This is snow leopard country.

 We continue on to turn off onto a dirt road, winding up a narrow valley, following a stream called the Ulley Chhu.
 Smaller valleys intersect and the guides have their heads craned all the time, scanning the hill sides and the skyline for any silhouette.
 This is excellent Ibex country and there are few more evocative sights than a magnificently horned male Ibex standing vigil on some impossibly narrow outcropping, a few thousand feet over a plunging cliff.
 Ulley village, west of Leh is an area that is only recently being developed for Snow Leopard watching.

-You will have 07 nights here and will be staying in a Homestay lodge – The home stay consists of 6 bedrooms, built separately from the main house with a dining room and kitchen – all in the same low stone built building.
-Add to this the interest of living with a Ladakhi family in the depths of winter and understanding their life-style and you have a very special experience in store - especially sharing the large and warm kitchens that are the heart of a Ladkahi home in winter and resplendent with brass, copper and silver ornaments.
+Here, you will be staying at the enchanting Snow Leopard Lodge that consists of four bedrooms, built separately from the main house with a dining room and kitchen.
+Add to this the interest of living with a Ladakhi family, in the depths of winter, and understanding their lifestyle, and you have a very special experience instore – especially sharing the large, warm kitchens that are the heart of a Ladkahi home – resplendent with brass, copper and silver ornaments.

-From the house and its terraced fields, you command a superb view across the valley and good chance to see Ibex from here and if you are lucky much other wildlife including wolf, Himalayan fox and perhaps even snow leopard.
+From the house and its terraced fields, you command a superb view across the valley and are almost certain to see ibex from here.
+If you are lucky, you will also have the opportunity to view other wildlife such as wolf, Himalayan fox and perhaps even snow leopard.

 Settle in on arrival and acclimatize to the higher altitude of Ulley.
-You will be based here over 7 nights.
-You will explore 3 valleys, which, apart from snow leopards, are great for finding urial, Ibex, wolf and Himalayan fox.
+You will be based here over seven nights and the advantage of Ulley is that it is relatively free of tourism and the chaos that has enveloped the first snow leopard destination of Rumbak.
+The other advantage is that from here you will explore three valleys, which, apart from snow leopards, are great for finding urial, ibex, wolf and Himalayan fox.

 Over the next few days you explore the area on foot and SUV’s with your expert guide.
 You will be amazed at the sheer dedication and commitment he brings to his trade and the effort he makes to ensure that his guests leave happy.
 Your guide will interact closely with the local people and use the network of local intelligence to narrow down the likely sites.
 In the process there will also be plenty of opportunity for you to get insights into local folklore, as well as learn about local customs and traditions.